 Fibroid Bowel Pain

-When fibroids grow on the back side of the uterus, they frequently cause problems with the nearby colon and rectum.
+When fibroids grow on the backside of the uterus, they frequently cause problems with the nearby colon and rectum.
 This can cause symptoms of constipation or even diarrhea, but it can also cause a feeling of incomplete defecation and pain when trying to pass a bowel movement, called tenesmus.
-This pain is often described as a burning or stinging sensation.²
+This pain is often described as a stinging or burning sensation.²

 Fibroid Back Pain